-HyperLab Main Module stores all spectroscopic information in relational databases.
+HyperLab Module stores spectroscopic information in relational databases.
 The next figure illustrates basic system components.

 Main module is the application where you will operate various evaluation utilities (peak area evaluator, detector efficiency evaluator etc.) and also the primary interface to information stored in one or more databases.

 Benefits of database systems are described in Reference Guide.